so5462/deep-learning-projects/Adversarial Examples/README.md

 ```
 @misc{szegedy2013intriguing,
     title={Intriguing properties of neural networks},
+    author={
-    author={Christian Szegedy and Wojciech Zaremba and Ilya Sutskever and Joan Bruna and Dumitru Erhan and Ian Goodfellow and Rob Fergus},
+        Christian Szegedy and Wojciech Zaremba and Ilya Sutskever and Joan Bruna and Dumitru Erhan and Ian Goodfellow and Rob Fergus
+            },
     year={2013},
     eprint={1312.6199},
     archivePrefix={arXiv},